features and training

 After working with a coach, I started to feel lighter, more energetic, and hopeful.
 I even noticed a significant improvement in my sleep.
 Yet, it was one specific experience that truly highlighted the transformative power of coaching for me.

-The name "Lobster Mom" reflects our experiences as mothers navigating uncertainty, vulnerability, and unexpected challenges.
+The name "Lobster Mindset" reflects our experiences as we navigate uncertainty, vulnerability, and unexpected challenges in life.

-The lobster's molting process, shedding its old shell to grow, serves as a powerful metaphor for how vulnerability can be an opportunity for growth.
+The lobster's molting process—shedding its old shell to grow—serves as a powerful metaphor for how embracing vulnerability can lead to personal growth.

-When we human moms learn of our child's diagnosis, we often feel like a lobster shedding its shell — exposed, vulnerable, and scared.
-This emotional rawness mirrors the lobster's defenseless state during molting which is essential for growth.
+When we, as mothers, learn of a child's or loved one's diagnosis, we often feel like lobsters shedding their shells—exposed, vulnerable, and scared.
+This emotional rawness mirrors the defenseless state of lobsters during molting, which is essential for growth.

-My hope is that thinking of ourselves as lobsters not only brings a certain lightness to our perspective, but inspires us to see this time as an opportunity to develop new skills and insights.
-Just as lobsters grow more resilient in their new shells, we moms emerge stronger and more capable of supporting our children.
+My hope is that thinking of ourselves as lobsters brings a sense of lightness to our perspective and inspires us to view this time as an opportunity to develop our strengths and insights.
+Just as lobsters grow more resilient in their new shells, we too emerge stronger and better equipped to support our loved ones.

-That's why I named our community "Lobster Mom Collective".
+That's why I named my newsletter "Lobster Mindset Newsletter."

 Yale New Haven Hospital, Diagnostic Radiology Residency, Board certified